Odessa Offensive: German

-As a result of the costly and difficult withdrawal in conditions of rasputitsa during the Bereznegovatoye-Snigirevka offensive last month, all divisions of the 6th Army were heavily depleted and exhausted by the end of March 1944.
+As a result of the costly and difficult withdrawal in conditions of rasputitsa during the Bereznegovatoye-Snigirevka offensive in the previous month, all divisions of the 6th Army were heavily depleted and exhausted by the end of March 1944.
 6th Army High Command rated the combat value of all their divisions as level 4 (Kampfwert IV), meaning that they were fit for limited defensive operations only.

 Regarding the condition of the 6th Army at the start of April 1944, its commander, General der Artillerie Maximilian de Angelis, wrote a detailed report, describing how badly worn it was:

 The heavy defensive battles of the last weeks meant the hardest test of endurance for the army.
 The troops, mentally and physically overstrained by the dismounted movements under partly most difficult conditions, had to give their last.
 Only by draconian performance demands the set goals could be reached.
 Due to further high personnel and material losses, the majority of army divisions are physically, numerically and materially worn-out.

 The health condition of the troops had deteriorated considerably due to the change of weather during the last days of March, since the troops had to fight and march continuously under unfavorable operational conditions.
 An improvement is only now gradually taking place, although the high number of foot and cold diseases, severe lice and the general physical exhaustion must not be overlooked.

 In addition to the great shortage of officers, there were other serious combat losses.
 Due to the decrease in the number and quality of officers and non-commissioned officers with experience in the East, the internal structure of the troops in the worn-out divisions was loosened more and more.
 The few available front-line officers and a few proven NCOs bore the brunt of the last battles.